iPhone mic to speaker

 Is this the same as a professional PA system?

-The app can record your voice while you use live microphone mode.
+Yes.
+Microphone App Bluetooth Live can record your voice while live microphone mode is active.

 Get the app